-2022/23 presented significant challenges in relation to ICT provision, and we have specific plans in relation to progressing ICT security.
-In 2023/24, we will progress work in relation to attaining Cyber Essentials accreditation and moving the organisation forward in relation to digital and ICT strategy.
+2022/23 presented significant challenges in relation to ICT provision, and we have worked since then to enhance the Association's approach to cyber security in particular.
+In 2023/24, we achieved Cyber Essentials Plus accreditation which we intend to retain through assessment on an annual basis.